FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 In 1949 he became Sir Donald Bradman.
 Dawn Fraser was the first swimmer to win the same event at three consecutive Olympic Games winning gold for the 100m freestyle in 1956, 1960 and 1964.
 Rod Laver won the tennis grand slam (Wimbledon, French, US and Australian) on two occasions, the first in 1962 as an amateur and in 1969 during the open era.
 Ian Thorpe won five Olympic and thirteen World Championship swimming gold medals during 1999-2003.

-3. What is our national tree?
+3. What is Australia's national tree?

 Answer: Golden wattle